aroucadi/evermore_app/recall-mvp/docs/PRODUCT/02_empathy_research/jtbd_canvas.md

 ## Hiring Criteria

-When would a user "hire" Recall?
+When would a user "hire" Evermore?

 ### Senior